 Cost of transport in Columbus

-Columbus is still largely car-dependent, and if you live outside the city centre, you will almost certainly need a vehicle to get around.
-The combined cost of purchasing, maintaining, and insuring a car will make transport a significant line item in your budget.
+Transport in Columbus is still built around the car: if you live outside the city centre, you will almost definitely need a vehicle to get around.
+A car will be one of the bigger lines in your budget once you add up the purchase price, insurance, upkeep, and fuel.

 That said, the city’s transit system is in the middle of a major overhaul.
-The Central Ohio Transit Authority (COTA) has expanded service hours past midnight and is building the region’s first Bus Rapid Transit corridors through the LinkUS initiative, with new routes and improved frequency on the way.
+The Central Ohio Transit Authority (COTA) has expanded service past midnight on its busier lines and, through the LinkUS initiative, is developing the region’s first bus rapid transit corridors.

 Cost of groceries in Columbus